-Pet Protection Resources
+Pet Protection Archive

-- Preventing Animal Cruelty and Torture (PACT) Act (Federal), signed by President Trump on 11/25/2019
+- Preventing Animal Cruelty and Torture (PACT) Act (Federal), signed on 11/25/2019.

-- The Columbus Dispatch article, 10/26/2019, “Abuser Takes Advantage of Victim’s Bond with Pet,” Vicki Deisner
+- The Columbus Dispatch article, 10/26/2019, “Abuser Takes Advantage of Victim’s Bond with Pet”, Vicki Deisner

-- USAToday, 02/24/2015, “Pet Shelter Removes a Barrier to Leaving Domestic Violence,” Stephanie Dickrell and Kirsti Marohn
+- USAToday, 02/24/2015, “Pet Shelter Removes a Barrier to Leaving Domestic Violence”, Stephanie Dickrell and Kirsti Marohn

 - Animal Welfare Institute’s Representing Domestic Violence Survivors with Pets in Ohio is a manual for domestic violence attorneys and advocates assisting survivors in obtaining protection orders for their pets